evolutics/zero-downtime-deployments-with-podman/README.md

 podman network rm test-net
 ```

+Run the whole demo automatically with the script `scripts/demo.sh`.

 ## Docker

 Above also works with Docker, just replace `podman` by `docker` in the commands.